visgl/react-map-gl/docs/api-reference/popup.md

 - default: `true`

-If `true`, the popup will closed when the map is clicked.
+If `true`, the popup will be closed when the map is clicked.

 ##### `tipSize` (Number)